jarom77/RustAES/README.md

 Supports AES-128, AES-192, and AES-256

+> Written for a cyber security class at BYU.
+Repository created after development for archival purposes.

 ## Compile and Run

 In order to compile, you'll have to have `rustc` installed.
 This can usually be installed using the default package manager.